TosbackCgusBridge-Bot/CGUs-versions/Northerntool/Privacy Policy.md

 Opting Out of Third-party Services

-To learn more about Coremetrics, their privacy policies or how to opt-out of their services please go to: www.coremetrics.com/privacy.html
+To learn more about Adobe Site Catalyst, their privacy policies or how to opt-out of their services please go to: http://www.adobe.com/privacy.html

 Will Northern Tool + Equipment sell my email address?